This page is in need of updating - it was written in May 2020

 I often feel sorry for a woman on a shopping spree with a cis man.
 Sat outside the changing rooms, they invariably resemble a row of newly convicted prisoners about to suffer a root canal filling!

 Over the years, I have learned nature can be very unkind.
-Our first grandson died very suddenly; he was just 26 days old, and our third grandson is autistic.
-Life has been cruel to Jen as well.
+Life has been cruel to my wife as well.
 Eight years ago, she suffered ovarian cancer, and five years ago, she was diagnosed with pancreatic cancer, which she has miraculously survived.
 I was with her every step of the way.

-In 2010 Jen and I agreed I should go onto hormones.
+In 2010 it was agreed I should go onto hormones.
 Because of a very concerning prostate issue, I was already on testosterone blockers, and I wanted peace with my true gender.
-I was by then 58 and became very much aware that life was slipping me by and that while almost everyone knew me as male, in reality, both Jen and I knew my female side dominated me.
-I was not quite in the depths of despair, but Jen knew I had been very patient in sorting out my gender dysphoria issues and had always looked after our family first.
+I was by then 58 and became very much aware that life was slipping me by and that while almost everyone knew me as male, in reality, my wife and I knew my female side dominated me.
+I was not quite in the depths of despair, but she knew I had been very patient in sorting out my gender dysphoria issues and had always looked after our family first.

 Coming out to my excellent female GP (EW, thank you) was not easy, but she instantly confirmed she would prescribe me oestrogen subject “to passing the necessary psychiatric tests”.

-From that point, I began to learn why so many trans people (up to 30%) commit suicide and understand why NHS help is almost non-existent.
+From that point, I began to learn why so many trans people commit suicide (estimated 7-10 times higher than cisgender people) and understand why NHS help is almost non-existent.

 Estimates suggest that in the UK, trans suicides could be as high as 1500 people per year, many of them very young.
 It is such a waste of life.